o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ## GoogleBenchmark

 For performance benchmarks of small pieces of C++ code O3DE uses [GoogleBenchmark](https://github.com/google/benchmark/blob/main/docs/index.md), which is quite similar to GoogleTest.
-However how failure is defined is a major difference between a normal test and a benchmark.
-In most tests, pass/fail status is directly evaluated into a boolean state.
-Benchmarks instead create a subjective performance metric.
+However, how failure is defined is a major difference between a normal test and a benchmark.
+In most tests, pass/fail status is directly evaluated to a boolean state.
+Benchmarks create a subjective performance metric instead.
 These metrics are most valuable when periodically recorded, to help detect trends.
 The only objective failure during a benchmark occurs when the code fails to run or crashes.

 The steps for configuring a GoogleBenchmark library are identical to the [steps above for GoogleTest libraries](#googletest), with a couple exceptions.
 The include statement is `#include <benchmark/benchmark.h>` and the cmake helper function is: